Houston Man Pleads Guilty To Christmas Day Mosque Arson

 As the Inquisitr previously detailed, about 80 Houston firefighters responded to the two-alarm blaze at the storefront mosque, which is located at a local strip mall in the largest city in Texas.
 No one was injured in the fire, fortunately.
 Surveillance cameras from two nearby businesses allegedly showed the suspect leaving the mosque shortly before the fire broke out.

-Cops executed a search warrant at his home a few days after the fire and reportedly found a backpack and clothing that reportedly was the same as in the footage as well as a bottle of lighter fluid matching the one recovered at the fire scene.
+Cops executed a search warrant at his home a few days after the fire and reportedly found a backpack and clothing that reportedly was the same as in the footage, as well as a bottle of lighter fluid matching the one recovered at the fire scene.
 “Prosecutors said just after the fire that Moore was seen on surveillance video leaving the building, and that authorities found lighter fluid at his home — the same accelerant found in the mosque,” AP noted.

 The Houston Police Department, Fire Department, and the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives all participated in the investigation.

-The suspect was arrested in late December and apparently was detained at the Harris County Jail since then on a $100,000 bond.
+The suspect was arrested in late December and apparently has been detained at the Harris County Jail since then on a $100,000 bond.

 The Houston Chronicle outlined the specifics of the resolution of the arson case on a guilty plea.